 2. Buy versatile jewellery instead of statement pieces

 Statement jewellery is expensive and priced at more than Rs.
 8 lakh for a single neckpiece.
 However, you can buy one statement set for the wedding, and versatile pieces like jhumki or chandelier earrings, kadasor bangles, haathphool, mang teeka, etc. that you can mix and match during the other ceremonies.
-Finance your jewellery spending by using a loan against property which offers you a loan amount of Rs.
-5 crore, or higher, basis eligibility at nominal interest rates and flexible repayment options.
+Finance your jewellery spending by using a loan against property which offers you a loan amount of up to Rs.
+10.50 Crore*, basis eligibility at nominal interest rates and flexible repayment options.

 3. Revamp family heirlooms